1991 World Series: Game 2

+A controversial baserunning play between Twins first baseman Kent Hrbek (above) and the Braves' Ron Gant (below) was the most prominent event of Game 2.

 The pitching matchup featured 1991 National League Cy Young Award winner Tom Glavine against the Twins' 16-game winner and number two starter, Kevin Tapani.
 Tapani had the lowest ERA of the Twins' rotation, 2.99, while Glavine led the Braves in wins with 20.
 In their respective League Championship Series, Tapani had not pitched particularly well having lost Game 2 and giving up five early runs in Game 5.
 Glavine lost his NLCS starts in Games 1 and 5, giving up a total of six runs.

 Leading off the bottom of the first, Gladden lifted a seemingly routine pop-up toward second base.
 Atlanta fielders Justice and Mark Lemke miscommunicated and collided, and the ball fell from Lemke's glove.
 Gladden reached second on a two-base error.
 After walking Knoblauch, Glavine induced Puckett to ground to third, where Pendleton stepped on the bag to retire Gladden and threw across to Sid Bream to retire Puckett for the double play.
 But the next batter, Davis, homered off Glavine and gave the Twins an early 2–0 lead.

 The Braves got a run back in the top of the second when Justice singled, was doubled to third by Bream, and then scored on a sacrifice fly by Brian Hunter.
 Controversy occurred the next inning when Lonnie Smith reached first on an error by Scott Leius.
 With two outs, Gant ripped a single to left.
 Smith, playing for a record fourth team in World Series play, tried to beat the throw to third from Gladden, which was wild and missed third baseman Leius.